 When you have a home garden, you're growing a food supply for pests and people alike.
 Watch out for pests that can damage your garden including bugs, diseases, animals and weeds.
-If you already have an identified pest problem, these fact sheets may be helpful.
+Once you know your pest, these quick tips may be helpful.

 - Select the right plants for the location; consider their needs for water and sun.